Robust Empirical Bayes Small Area Estimation with Density Power Divergence: Robust Empirical Bayes Estimator and Mean Squared Error

-For risk evolution of the estimator $\thh_i^R$, we consider the mean squared error (MSE), $\E[(\thh_i^R-\th_i)^2]$, where the expectation is taken with respect to the joint distribution of $\th_i$'s and $y_i$'s following the model (\ref{FH}).
-The MSE can be regarded as the integrated Bayes risk, this type of MSE has been used in the context of small area estimation (Prasad and Rao, 1990).
+To evaluate the risk of the estimator $\thh_i^{\rm R}$, we consider the mean squared error, $M_i=E\{(\thh_i^{\rm R}-\th_i)^2\}$, where the expectation is taken with respect to the joint distribution of the $\th_i$s and $y_i$s following the assumed model (\ref{FH}).
+The mean squared error can be regarded as the integrated Bayes risk, and is a standard measure of risk in small area estimation \citep{Rao2015}.

-Since $\thh_i^R$ depends on the estimator $\bphih$, the MSE $\E[(\thh_i^R-\th_i)^2]$ takes the variability of $\bphih$ into account as well.
-Thus, we cannot exactly evaluate the MSE unlike Theorem \ref{thm:BEMSE}.
-Conventionally, we use a second order approximation of the MSE, that is, we derive an asymptotic expansion of the expectation $\E[(\thh_i^R-\th_i)^2]$ with an analytical expression of $m^{-1}$.
-The approximation formula is given in the following theorem proved in Appendix.
+Since $\thh_i^{\rm R}$ depends on the estimator $\phih_{\alpha}$, the mean squared error $M_i$ takes account of the additional variability due to $\phih_{\alpha}$.
+Therefore, it is difficult to evaluate $M_i$ analytically, and a second-order approximation of $M_i$ has been used.
+Following this convention, we provide an approximation for $M_i$ in the following theorem.